How Do I Apply For An E-commerce Business License In Thailand?

 • A clarification letter if you are late for registration

 If you establish an e-commerce business in Thailand, you will surely want to expand and create a broader customer base.
-For efficient payment gateways, these are the taxes levied on e-commerce in Thailand:
+To help you optimize your payment gateways, we have listed all the taxes levied on e-commerce businesses in Thailand:

-• In Thailand, there is a zero percent VAT rate for the export and import of services and goods.
+• In Thailand, there is a zero percent Value Added Tax or VAT rate for the export and import of services and goods.

 • According to the e-business tax legislation of Thailand, every foreign e-commerce business operator has to pay 7% VAT to the revenue department of Thailand.